constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/Part03_Aggregate_Theory.md

 3. Addition of small numbers (say, total not more than 5 or so)
 4. The Stern-Brocot Tree (and the Euclidean Algorithm)
 5. Pascal's Triangle
-6. Symmetry Group of the Square
+6. Symmetry Group of the Square (and Cartesian Coordinates)
+7. Boolean Logic
+8. Computer Programming

 As soon as practical, mix in practices that exercise the inductive attitude, computer programming, problem solving, heuristics, self-awareness, self-control, and social skills.